AsmaAbdullah/CAPSTONE-HOPE/README.md

 ## The psychologists:

 - Home page Create an account or login
-   - Create an account page where you enter the required data (account type, name, email, password, phone number, gender, professional title, classification card, personal photo).
+   - Create an account page where you enter the required data (account type, name, email, password, job title, number classification card).
    - On the login page, enter your email and password.
 - When entering the application, the sessions that his previously added will show, and his can add new sessions.
 - On the settings page, the psychologist information will appear and his can modify it.